-- 2.8.3.6 The sensitivity of the following receptors have been considered in the assessment of cumulative modifications to the wave and tidal regime and associated impacts to sediment transport regime: - The coast at the Landfall Site; - Cullen to Stake Ness SSSI (Figure 2-1); - Nearby sub-tidal sandbanks named the Smith Bank (Figure 2-1); - Nationally designated site: Southern Trench MPA (Figure 2-1); and - Area of undesignated seabed. - 2.8.3.7 Coastal receptors, including the Landfall Site and Cullen to Stake Ness SSSI, are under the influence of waves and tides, and therefore may be sensitive to change of wave and tidal regime.
+- 2.8.3.5 The sensitivity of the following receptors have been considered in the assessment of cumulative modifications to the wave and tidal regime and associated impacts to sediment transport regime: - The coast at the Landfall Site; - Cullen to Stake Ness SSSI (Figure 2-1); - Nearby sub-tidal sandbanks named the Smith Bank (Figure 2-1); - Nationally designated site: Southern Trench MPA (Figure 2-1); and - Area of undesignated seabed. - 2.8.3.6 Coastal receptors, including the Landfall Site and Cullen to Stake Ness SSSI, are under the influence of waves and tides, and therefore may be sensitive to change of wave and tidal regime.
 Due to the designated status of Cullen and Stake Ness SSSI receptor, its sensitivity has been assessed as medium.
-However, the coast at Landfall Site is undesignated and consequently its sensitivity has been assessed as negligible. - 2.8.3.8 The Smith Bank, located to the west of the Caledonia OWF, is likely to be sensitive to wave regime changes, as sediment transport is wave-dominated, notably during period of waves coming from the north, north-east, east and south-east.
-Due to its district level of importance and moderate capacity to accommodate the changes, the sensitivity of this receptor has therefore been assessed as low. - 2.8.3.9 The Southern Trench MPA offshore limit is located, approximately, 25km from the southern coast of the Moray Firth and consequently may be sensitive to the changes of wave and tidal regime.
-Due to the presence of burrow mud having a very low capacity to accommodate and the designated status of the Southern Trench MPA, the sensitivity of this receptor has been assessed as high.

-2.8.3.10 Areas of undesignated seabed around and within the Caledonia OWF can potentially be sensitive to wave regime changes, as sediment transport in this area is wave-dominated.
+However, the coast at Landfall Site is undesignated and consequently its sensitivity has been assessed as negligible. - 2.8.3.7 The Smith Bank, located to the west of the Caledonia North Site, is likely to be impacted by the changes to wave regime, notably during period of waves coming from the north, north-east, east and south-east.
+Due to its district level of importance and moderate capacity to accommodate the changes, the sensitivity of this receptor has therefore been assessed as low. - 2.8.3.8 The Southern Trench MPA offshore limit is located approximately 25km from the southern coast of the Moray Firth and consequently might be impacted by the change of wave and tidal regime.
+Due to the presence of burrow mud having a very low capacity to accommodate and the designated status of the Southern Trench MPA, the sensitivity of this receptor has been assessed as high. - 2.8.3.9 Areas of undesignated seabed around and within the Caledonia North Site can potentially be sensitive to wave regime changes, as sediment transport in this area is wave-dominated.
 Since this area of seabed is undesignated, the sensitivity of this receptor has been assessed as negligible.

-2.8.3.11 The significance of effect determined for each receptor based on Table 2-10 is summarised in Table 2-22.
+2.8.3.10 The significance determined for each receptor based on Table 2-10 is summarised in Table 2-22.
 For all receptors, the overall effect of cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime during O&M is Not Significant in EIA terms.

-Table 2-22: Significance of cumulative effects of modifications to wave and tidal regimes and associated impacts to morphological features for all receptors.
+Table 2-22: Significance of effect of cumulative modifications to the wave and tidal regime and associated potential impacts to the sediment transport regime for all receptors

-Receptor Sensitivity Magnitude of Impact Significance of Effect The coast at the Landfall Site Negligible Low Negligible Cullen to Stake Ness SSSI Medium Low Minor Smith Bank subtidal sandbank Low Low Negligible Southern Trench MPA High Low Minor Areas of undesignated seabed Negligible Low Negligible
+Receptor Sensitivity Magnitude of Impact Significance of Effect The coast at the Landfall Site Negligible low Negligible Cullen to Stake Ness SSSI Medium Low Minor Smith Bank subtidal sandbank Low Low Negligible Southern Trench MPA High Low Minor Areas of undesignated seabed Negligible Low Negligible